 CATFISH & THE BOTTLEMEN MAKE THEIR LIVE COMEBACK CLOSING DAY ONE AT NEWCASTLE’S NEWEST OUTDOOR FESTIVALS ‘ THIS IS TOMORROW FESTIVAL ‘

-Thousands of lucky festival goers headed to the first ever date of THIS IS TOMORROW, the brand new festival spectacular set in Newcastle upon Tune’s Spillers Wharf at Quayside nearby River Tyne.
+Thousands of lucky festival-goers headed to the first-ever date of THIS IS TOMORROW, the brand new festival spectacular set in Newcastle upon Tune’s Spillers Wharf at Quayside nearby River Tyne.
 The new festival concept was embraced by fans who witnessed the live comeback from incredible Catfish & The Bottlemen who stormed the stage making it a performance to remember.

 The festival was kicked off by upcoming Newcastle talented musician Sam Fender.
 The Newcastle singer-writer attracted home-crowd to witness his short set on THIS IS TOMORROW stage… sending the crowd into good vibes with his powerful vocals.
 Sam has released his first two singles in the past year; ‘Play God’ and ‘Greasy Spoon’ and ‘Friday Fighting’ earlier this year.
 His new band seemed to have the lively sound of a top indie group whilst he has the voice of a soul singer.
-Sam Fender started out as solo singer with acoustic guitar over past the year he now expanded with his new band.
-He’s definitely one to watch out for, I definitely see him making big time very soon.
+Sam Fender started out as a solo singer with acoustic guitar over past the year he now expanded with his new band.
+He’s definitely one to watch out for, I definitely see him making big-time very soon.

 Next up was Newcastle’s favourites Little Comets.
-Little Comets came out onto the stage in front massive home crowd ready to see them rock the THIS IS TOMORROW stage.
-The band played tracks off four albums including ‘Worry’ and ‘A Little Opus’, band also performed tracks off new album ‘Worhead’ including ‘Common Things’ and ‘The Man Who Wrote Thriller’ Little Comets ended with hit number ‘One Night In October’ which went down by storm by Newcastle crowd.
+Little Comets came out onto the stage in the front massive home crowd ready to see them rock the THIS IS TOMORROW stage.
+The band played tracks off four albums including ‘Worry’ and ‘A Little Opus’, the band also performed tracks off new album ‘Warhead’ including ‘Common Things’ and ‘The Man Who Wrote Thriller’ Little Comets ended with hit number ‘One Night In October’ which went down by storm by Newcastle crowd.
 Little Comets certainly got the crowd ready for headliners Catfish & The Bottlemen.

-I’ve seen Little Comets few years ago opening up for Scottish rockers Biffy Clyro and the band have certainly got bigger since then, but haven’t made the big spot yet which I would like to see them take on in future.
+I’ve seen Little Comets a few years ago opening up for Scottish rockers Biffy Clyro and the band have certainly got bigger since then, but haven’t made the big spot yet which I would like to see them take on in future.

-As band appeared on stage jumping right into “Zero Pharaoh” the crowd descended into fury, jumping around and chanting words back to the band.
+As band appeared on stage jumping right into “Zero Pharaoh” the crowd descended into a fury, jumping around and chanting words back to the band.
 The atmosphere continued throughout the band’s set and got louder nearer the end.
 The crowd’s engagement during bands well-known tracks ‘Regret’, ‘Kemosabe’, ‘No Reptiles’ and especially on their closing set track ‘Distant Past’ the Newcastle crowd were having the best time ever.

-Finally closing an incredible evening at very first day of Newcastle’s newest outdoor music festivals ‘ THIS IS TOMORROW ‘ were Welsh rockers CATFISH & THE BOTTLEMEN.
+Finally closing an incredible evening at the very first day of Newcastle’s newest outdoor music festivals ‘ THIS IS TOMORROW ‘ were Welsh rockers CATFISH & THE BOTTLEMEN.
 As the band were ready to approach THIS IS TOMORROW stage, the Newcastle crowd were ready and were already in fury, chanting, moshing and even orange smoke flares going off as band jumped into their number one single ‘Homesick’ followed by ‘Kathleen’ which two tracks off their debut album ‘The Balcony’ which made their name.

 The band’s headline set continued to play tracks off their debut album and their second album ‘The Ride’, the band couldn’t help to keep the atmosphere going playing ‘Soundcheck’ and ‘Pacifier’ which literally made entire venue jump from the front to the middle to the back, every single festival couldn’t get enough of this band.

-Overall the first day of the festival was overall success and we can’t wait to see what day two shows.
+Overall the first day of the festival was an overall success and we can’t wait to see what day two shows.